ishine/NeMo/docs/source/speechlm2/intro.rst

 We currently support three main model types:
 * SALM (Speech-Augmented Language Model) - a simple but effective approach to augmenting pre-trained LLMs with speech understanding capabilities.
 * DuplexS2SModel - a full-duplex speech-to-speech model with an ASR encoder, directly predicting discrete audio codes.
-* DuplexS2SSpeechDecoderModel - a variant of DuplexS2SModel with a separate transformer decoder for speech generation.
+* DuplexSTTModel - a decoder model to generate agent text in duplex, in response to both user speech and text inputs.

 Using Pretrained Models
 ----------------------